onap/doc/docs/guides/onap-operator/settingup/index.rst

 A NodePort maps an externally reachable port to an internal port of an ONAP microservice.
 It should be noted that the use of NodePorts is temporary.
-An alternative solution is currently being scoped for the Dublin Release.
+An alternative solution based on Ingress Controller is currently being scoped for the future ONAP release.

 More information from official Kubernetes documentation about `NodePort <https://kubernetes.io/docs/concepts/services-networking/service/#nodeport>`_.